ravi-ai-learner/learn-ai/README.md

 ## 📅 Learning Journey

-A detailed weekly roadmap is maintained in [`weekly-learning-plan.md`](weekly-learning-plan.md).
+A detailed breakdown of all learning phases, milestones, and progress tracking is available in [`LEARNING-JOURNEY.md`](LEARNING-JOURNEY.md).

-It outlines:
+A separate weekly schedule is maintained in [`weekly-learning-plan.md`](weekly-learning-plan.md), which outlines:
 - Weekly learning targets per phase
 - 1 hour reading + 1 hour coding per day
 - 5 study days per week